All Episodes

 Right.

-It's the heat of the moment.
+That is the heat of the moment.

 He was suspended by the Labour Party the day after the alleged incident.

-Look at this frame.
+Look at this framework.

-So we're just conceding that there definitely are far right protesters, right?
+So we're just conceding that there definitely are far-right protesters, right?

 Yeah.